ROCm/half/README.txt

 half-precision environment.

-You may also specificy explicit half-precision literals, since the library provides a user-defined literal inside the half_float::literal namespace, which you just need to import:
+You may also specificy explicit half-precision literals, since the library provides a user-defined literal inside the 'half_float::literal' namespace, which you just need to import:

     using namespace half_float::literal;
     half x = 1.0_h;